3 Key Differences Between the DBA and PhD Programs

 Interested in finding out more?

-2017 applications for the AIB DBA and PhD programmes are now open and will close on May 1, 2017.
-If you have any questions about either programme, please don’t hesitate to visit our website or email your enquiry to our Research Team – firstname.lastname@example.org
+AIB was the first private provider in Australia approved to award doctoral degrees in business-related subjects.
+If you have any questions about our Doctor of Philosophy (PhD) or the Doctor of Business Administration (DBA) programs, please don’t hesitate to visit our website or email your enquiry to our Research Team – email@example.com

 This article was written by Laura Hutton on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.